zx80/flask-simple-auth/docs/DOCUMENTATION.md

   - `FSA_FAKE_LOGIN` is the parameter holding the user name.
     Default is `LOGIN`.

-Other authentication schemes can be added by registering a new hook which:
+Other authentication schemes can be added by registering a new hook early in the application initialization.
+This hook:

 - is passed the application and request
 - returns the authenticated login as a str, or None
-- may raise an `ErrorResponse` if unhappy, eg to generate a 401
+- may raise an `ErrorResponse` if really unhappy

 ```python
 @app.authentication("code")